UMDLARS/space_invaders/resources/intro.md

 ## Introduction

 Aliens are invading!
 Thankfully, a new model of autonomous drone, the MJ324B can be used to destroy alien ships without risking human life.
-However, it turns out the previous programmer was past the ballmer peak when the code was written.
+However, it turns out the programmer in charge of the drone's behavior didn't do a very good job.
 As a result, the drones function horribly.
-In this simulation, which looks remarkably close to the old "space invaders" game, we are able to test drones without much physical risk.
+In this simulation, which looks remarkably close to the old "space invaders" game, we are able to test drone logic without much physical risk.

 Your job is to write a program that is able to survive the invasion with the highest score.
 The fate of humanity lies in your hands.